Siecje/hashword/readme.md

 ### Won't people just use "masterpassword" as the **Master Password**?

-If someone knows you are using Hashword they could try a common passwords as the **Master Password** and common **Password Keys** such as the website name.
+If someone knows you are using Hashword they could try a common passwords as **Master Password** and common **Password Keys** such as the website name.
 Don't use a common or short password as the **Master Password**.
 An important principle of security is not to give people information.
 Even letting someone hear you type your password is information.

 ### What if I do not have access to Hashword and need to login?